WHAT ABOUT LIFE INSURANCE WITH EPILEPSY/SEIZURE DISORDERS - PinnacleQuote

 What is it like living with epilepsy?
 Epilepsy is a chronic disease characterized by a record of a few seizures.
 Further weren’t directly actuated by a previous certain trigger.

-A range of medications are accessible and can restrain many seizures.
-For instance, lots of epileptics have to take these drugs throughout their lifetimes.
-All medications, nevertheless, have any side effects.
 Certain medications favored for the management of specific seizure forms and some epileptics have to take over one medicine to control their seizures.
 If a person was seizure-free for a particular period, frequently four decades, the doctor and patient may opt to stop drugs for a trial period

-Before applying for life insurance, it’s always a good idea for preparation for the process.
 After all, those that are more thorough and honest in their answers are more likely to be accepted by life insurance companies.
 Below, we’ll list some of the possible questions that life insurance companies may ask you about your medical condition:

 • Have you received any forms of treatment for your condition?